KillianKemps/Motio/README.md

 - Clone the git repository
 - Install Vagrant and VirtualBox if you haven't before
 - Go in the git directory and issue 'vagrant up'
-- Then for setting up mongoDB do the following commands:
+- Then for setting up mongoDB, Node and Karma do the following commands:
     ```
     vagrant ssh
     curl https://raw.githubusercontent.com/creationix/nvm/v0.11.0/install.sh | bash